ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 (photo from [Tejpal Virdi, 2017](https://tvirdi.github.io/2017-10-29/cnn/))* {: style="text-align: center; margin: 1.5em"}

-Putting it all together, we now have:
+Putting it all together, we now have two complementary techniques:
 1. an interesting view of perception that allows us to **model long-range dependencies** by representing images discretely; and&mdash;
 2. a pixel-based approach that we shouldn't ignore in order to take advantage of learned **local interactions** and **visual parts**.

-**VQGAN was able to combine these two approaches.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
+**VQGAN was able to combine both of them.** It can learn not only the (1) visual parts of an image, but also the (2) relationship (read: long-range dependencies) between these parts.
 We knew that the former can be done by a convolutional neural network, but we still have to discuss the latter.